MIKE BEGG

 The 4-Part Prompt Structure

-Every Amazon listing prompt we use has the same four components:
+Every ChatGPT prompt for Amazon sellers we use has the same four components:

 1. Role context.
 Tell ChatGPT who it is and what the output needs to accomplish.
 "You are an Amazon listing optimization specialist.
 Your task is to write copy that ranks for specific keywords and converts shoppers who are comparing multiple options."